DEPI-Project/Artificial-Vincent-Van-Gogh/README.md

 - **Van Gogh Museum, Amsterdam**: Provided high-resolution images of their collection.
 - **Google Arts & Culture**: Access to digital scans of Van Gogh's artworks from various museums.
-- **kaggle**: "The Complete Paintings" by Ingo F. Walther and Rainer Metzger was used for additional reference.
+- **Books**: "The Complete Paintings" by Ingo F. Walther and Rainer Metzger was used for additional reference.

 ## Future Work
 - **Model Improvements**: Explore the use of larger models or different architectures for generating higher-resolution images.